 Each successive siding piece should be installed above the previous one.
 After each row of siding is installed, check that it’s level before continuing to ensure a professional appearance.

 If DIY home renovation is not your specialty, call Keystone Siding and Windows.
-We offer premier siding and residential window replacement in Atlanta.
+We offer premier siding and residential window replacement in Greater Atlanta.
 Contact our team today to set up a design consultation and start working toward your dream home.